Hanna Veres: Biography

-Hanna Ivanovna Veres was born on 21 December 1928 in the village of Obukhovychi in the Vyshhorod district of Kyiv region.
+Veres was born on 21 December 1928 in the village of Obukhovychi in the Vyshhorod district of Kyiv region.
 Her mother was the artist, Maria Posobchuk.
-Veres had two daughters, Valentina and Olena Veres, both of whom also became artists.
-According to historian, N M Nevega, Posobchuk taught her daughter many of her skills, which she in turned passed on to her daughters.
+Veres had two daughters, Valentyna and Olena Veres, both of whom also became artists.
+According to historian, N. M. Nevega, Posobchuk taught her daughter many of her skills, which she in turned passed on to her daughters.

 Veres lived in Kyiv, in a house on Bastionny Lane.
 She died in Obukhovichi on 11 June 2003.

 Artistic career

 A specialist in the field of decorative textile arts, especially artistic embroidery, Veres created traditional Polesian woven towels, as well as decorative fabrics and panels.
 Towels are a traditional Ukrainian textile: they are used as a special surface for food to be served on, and many are given as gifts at significant life moments.
 She founded the Museum of Folk Weaving in Ivankiv, which opened in 1988 and closed in 1992.
 Her works toured to North America, where they were shown in Toronto and Montreal.

 From 1966 to 1968 she made a series of ornamental textiles, dedicated to Taras Shevchenko.
 The 1971 edition of Shevchenko's Kobzar is illustrated with reproductions of her towels co-produced with Hanna Vasylashchuk.
-The films Lyada (1974, "Kyivnaukfilm"), A Flax Blooms (1980, "Ukrtelefilm") are dedicated to Veres' work.
+The films Lyada (1974), A Flax Blooms (1980) are dedicated to Veres' work.